What Is Invisalign First?

 Treating orthodontic issues while your child is young can influence their jaw growth and facial symmetry and reduce the crowding of teeth.

-Why Invisalign First?
+Why Invisalign First for Children?

 For some children, Invisalign First is a great alternative to traditional braces and kids may find it fits comfortably into their daily life.
 With this treatment option, we can: